-Thus a pattern day trader is a day trader with an additional requirement on the number of day trades which must be met to qualify.
+Thus a pattern day trader is a day trader with an additional requirement on the number of day trades that must be met to qualify.
 This is where the PDT rule comes in.

-- Now, once a day trader is deemed a pattern day trader, FINRA (Financial Industry Regulatory Authority) requires him to have a minimum amount of $25,000 in his brokerage account.
-This is where the trading activity occurs.
-It’s not essential for the entire $25K to be in cash— eligible securities are also acceptable.
+- Now, once a day trader is deemed a pattern day trader, FINRA requires him to have a minimum amount of $25,000 in his brokerage account.
+This is where trading activity occurs.
+It’s not essential for the entire $25K to be in cash — eligible securities are also acceptable.
 If you’re wondering why FINRA has this additional requirement in place, it’s because this helps reduce the risks that are inevitably linked with day trading.

 - FINRA clearly states that this is the minimum equity that must be maintained before day-trading activities can commence.